Skip to main content

 Step 3

-After the document is imported, RedactifyAI analyzes it automatically.
-The AI reads the full text — including scanned pages via built-in OCR — and highlights everything it identified as sensitive: names, addresses, social security numbers, case numbers, dates of birth, and other PII.
+Once the document is imported, RedactifyAI scans it for sensitive content.
+It reads the full text, including scanned pages via built-in OCR, and flags names, addresses, social security numbers, dates of birth, and other PII.

 Step 4